Medicaid & CHIP

 - Answer “yes” if both of the following conditions apply:

-- Your state denied the person’s Medicaid or CHIP application in the past 90 days for any reason and;
+- Your state denied the person’s Medicaid or CHIP application in the past 90 days for any reason, and

 - There haven’t been changes to your household income or size, or to the person’s citizenship or immigration status since your state denied the person’s Medicaid or CHIP application.